2023 Boston Red Sox season: Amateur draft

+Awards and honors

+Triston Casas was a finalist for a Silver Slugger Award.
+He was also named a finalist for the American League Rookie of the Year Award, which went to Gunnar Henderson of the Orioles.

+Devers, Justin Turner, and pitcher Chris Martin were nominated for the All-MLB Team, with winners due to be announced on December 16.

 Farm system

 Luke Montz, who managed the Salem Red Sox during the 2021 and 2022 seasons, left the Red Sox organization in October 2022.
 The team announced US-based minor-league staff assignments on January 27.

-Note: Divisions reflect 2022 scheduling and are subject to change.